RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

-Last locked: 2026-08-30 (rev 24 — **the gold-as-text boundary was governing without being owned.**
+Last locked: 2026-08-31 (rev 25 — **the two-gold rule is published; it was real, unwritten, and broken in three of five apps.** On a light ground, gold as **text** is `BRAND_DARK_GOLD_DEEP` and gold as a **fill or edge** is `BRAND_DARK_GOLD` — and neither can do the other's job, so it is a rule rather than a preference.
+Both values were already published; **the rule selecting between them lived in a single comment in one repository.** This register had named the gap in a derivation and never in a rule.
+Also recorded: **every check written where two things coincide is blind to the case where they do not** — in dark mode the two golds are one value, and five checks asserting that passed over seven defects. rev 24 — **the gold-as-text boundary was governing without being owned.**
 Rev 23 said `#e8e8e8` "stays registered".
 It had **no key in any dict** — fourteen mentions in `engine/brand.py` comments and none in the source of truth, so the register published a derivation while leaving its input app-owned, and two applications held it locally with nothing to mirror.